redteaminfra/redteam-infra/puppet/modules/backflips/files/backflips/README.md

   will work, one should be aware of this caveat.

-# Moving Parts
+# Components
+The structure here is a little confusing at first.
+Because we don't want to leave a script file on disk, we give cut-n-paste commands that are of the form `echo xxx|python`.
+The cut-n-paste command is generated from the scripts that are indirectly run.
+This is important for the operator to understand what these scripts do on target, but the the scripts the operator directly uses are `make_backflip.py` and `install_proxy.py`

+## Components Directly Run

+### `make_backflip.py`
+runs on the attack machine that gives the cut-n-paste command to run on victim

+### `install_proxy.py`
+runs on attack machine and installs and starts a socks proxy into victim network

+## Components Indirectly Run

-## `implant.py`
+### `implant.py`
-embedded in install_implant.py that daemonizes and makes ssh connections.
+embedded in `install_implant.py` that daemonizes and makes ssh connections.
 Note that the current implementation uses `subprocess.Popen` with `shell=True`, which will cause an `execve` with `sh -c` to appear in logs.

-## `install_implant.py`
+### `install_implant.py`
-runs on client that provisions the keys and runs evil.py

-## `make_backflip.py`
-runs on the attack machine that gives the cut-n-paste command to run on victim

-## `install_proxy.py`
-installs and start a socks proxy back to victim
+template of script that will be encoded and outputed as the cut-n-paste command by `make_backflip.py`

 # How to Setup a Backflip

 In our examples, our victim is 10.0.0.1 and our proxy01 external IP is at 10.50.0.1.
-We our reverse port-forwards are on ports 4000 onwards and our socks proxies are on ports 5000 onwards
+We setup our reverse port-forwards are on ports 4000 onwards and our socks proxies are on ports 5000 onwards

 1. Get a shell on victim host

-1. run `make_backflip.py`
+1. run `make_backflip.py` on the attack host

 	The invocation is `make_backflip.py <user> <victim-ip> <attacker-ip> <reverse listen port>`.
 	Assuming the victim username is ubuntu, attack and victim ip given